|logic||category theory||type theory|

-The lambda cube consists of eight systems arranged in a cube.
-The most expressive is given by the following choice of sorts, axioms and relations:
+The lambda cube (Barendregt 91) consists of eight systems arranged in a cube.
+The most expressive is given by the following choice of sorts, axioms and rules:

-The other systems omit some of the last three relations.
+The other systems omit some of the last three rules.
 Some specific systems are the following:

 |simply typed lambda calculus||yes|

 For instance for the calculus of constructions we have

 The rules express the usual rule for dependent product type:

 a dependent product over a generic dependent type is itself some type;

 But there is an example with even non-circular system of axioms (System ):